swiftlang/swift-evolution/README.md

   in future releases.
 We don't want the existence of a macro system to be a workaround that reduces the incentive for making the core language great.

-* **Major new Library Functionality**: The Swift Standard Library is focused on providing core "language" functionality as well as common datastructures.
+* **Major new library functionality**: The Swift Standard Library is focused on providing core "language" functionality as well as common data structures.
 The "corelibs" projects are focused on providing existing Foundation functionality in a portable way.
+We *will* consider minor extensions to their existing feature sets to round out these projects.

-Major new libraries (e.g. a new Logging subsystem) are best developed as independent projects on GitHub (or elsewhere) and organized with the Swift Package Manager.
+  On the other hand, major new libraries (e.g. a new Logging subsystem) are best developed as independent projects on GitHub (or elsewhere) and organized with the Swift Package Manager.
 Beyond Swift 3 we may consider standardizing popular packages or expanding the scope of the project.
-We *will* consider minor extensions to the existing feature set.

 ### Accepted proposals for Swift 3.0